 This program provides aid based on financial need.
-Application is made online at https://icaps.iowacollegeaid.gov/ICAPS/ ApplicationProcess/ApplicationMainPage.aspx.
-The 2022-2023 award is \$4,772.
-Priority will be given to eligible foster care students, eligible dependents of deceased public safety officers, eligible AIOS renewal students, students in certain Trio programs and students who graduated from alternative high school programs, and students in Federal Gear Up programs.
-Scholarship recipients will be considered for subsequent AIOS awards if the recipient completes the FAFSA by March 1st and continues to meet all other AIOS eligibility requirements.
-Eligible Iowa students must have a FAFSA EFC level for the the 2022-2023 academic year of \$9,543 or less.
+First-time applicants must complete both the Iowa Financial Aid Application (https://icaps.iowacollegeaid.gov/ICAPS/ApplicationProcess/ApplicationMainPage.aspx) and the Free Application for Federal Student Aid (FAFSA).
+Both applications must be submitted on/before March 1.
+Students renewing their AIOS award must file the FAFSA on/before March 1.
+Scholarships are awarded by Iowa College Aid to on-time applicants whose 2023-2024 EFC levels are at or below \$10,396.
+The 2023-2024 award amount is \$5,198.
+If all applicants cannot be served due to funding limitations, priority will be given to: eligible foster care students under age 26, dependents of deceased public safety officers, AIOS renewal students, students in certain TRIO programs and students who graduated from an alternative high school or participated in eligible alternative high school programs, and students in Federal Gear Up programs.
+In the event all students in a given priority group can't be funded, applicants will be ranked by EFC (lowest to highest).
+If all applicants with a given EFC cannot be funded, those applicants will be ranked by the date of submission of the AIOS application (earliest to latest).
+Recipients may receive the award for up to 8 full-time semesters as long as they meet the AIOS eligibility criteria.
+Part time recipients may receive up to 16 semesters.
 In the event that available state funds are insufficient to pay the full amount of each approved grant, the ICSAC has the authority to administratively reduce the award.
 For more information, please call 1-877-242-4456.